-Income eligibility: Prior Year's state, federal or Tribal tax return, current income statement from an employer or paycheck.
+Acceptable documentation of income eligibility includes: Prior Year's state, federal or Tribal tax return, current income statement from an employer or paycheck.
 Social Security statement of benefits.
 Veterans Administration statement of benefits.
 Retirement/pension statement of benefits.
 Unemployment/Workmen's comp statement of benefits.
 Federal or Tribal notice letter of participation in General Assistance.
 Divorce decree, child support award, or other official document containing income information for at least three (3) months time.
-AT&T Mobility will NOT retain a copy of this documentation.

 - Bureau of Indian Affairs General Assistance

 - Tribal Administered Temporary Assistance for Needy Families

 - Head Start (meeting income-qualifying standards)

 - Food Distribution Program on Indian Reservations (FDPIR)